 - We hand out translator badges on your Twitter profile for translation work you have completed in the Twitter Translation Center.

-- When you are ranked among the top 60% of your language’s translators, you’ll be awarded the Translator badge.
+- When you achieve 300 Karma Points or more, you will be awarded the translator badge.
 Your badge will remain featured on your Twitter profile as long as you remain active within the Translation Center.

 - Signing up for the Twitter Translation Center does not automatically add a badge to your profile.